 To register as a legal entity or as a Developer Enterprise, all you need is the Apple ID and following details:

 - Legal entity status

 - A website.

-Next step is to create your App Store Connect account.
-All you have to do is to go https://developer.apple.com/, access “Account” and log in with the Apple ID you used to enroll in the Apple Developer Program.
-Or, in case you are part of an organization as a user, you have to be invited by someone in the team.
+The next step is to create your App Store Connect account.
+All you have to do is to go to https://developer.apple.com/, access “Account” and log in with the Apple ID you used to enroll in the Apple Developer Program.
+In case you are part of an organization as a user, you’ll have to be invited by someone in the team.

-In case you haven’t download Xcode yet, here are the steps you have to take:
+In case you haven’t downloaded Xcode yet, here are the steps you have to take:

 - Add Developer Program account